muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

 Lec 08.
 Font weight and Style. font-normal, medium, bold. font-black, and then font-thin is for smaller.
 We can give font style like font-italic, sans-serif, serif etc.,

+Lec 09.
+Line Spacing
+tracking-tight, tighter, normal, wide, wider, widest etc., it is for letter Spacing. for line spacing, we use leading property. leading is from 0 to 10. leading snug, and loose. if we have list, list-disc will give points/bullets, and list-decimal will give numbers. we will need to give margin if the list is not showing. next we have list inside, it will give something like margin type and show inside but if we use list outside it will give margin outside and show at the start.